14 basic cuts of vegetables with sizes

 Learn more about Chiffonade cut

-3. Julienne/ allumette(Match stick cuts)
+3. Julienne/allumette (Match stick cuts)

 Julienne is a French culinary knife cut technique in which food items are cut into long thin strips similar to a match stick. this technique is often used for salad ingredients and green veggies.
-The food that is julienned includes carrot, celery, potatoes, and cucumber.
+The food that is julienned includes carrots, celery, potatoes, and cucumber.

 The common vegetable items to be julienned are carrots for carrots julienne, celery for céléris remoulade, potatoes for julienne fries, or cucumbers for naengmyeon.